martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 * **Carmarthen Cameras (Wales):** I've bought stuff from Camarthen Cameras via Ebay, but not their website.
 Always had great service. [https://carmarthencameras.com](https://carmarthencameras.com)

 # Those I regular check for kit but haven’t bought from (yet!)
+* **Camley Photographic (Hove):** A good collection of some decent kit – a website I check often (if you're after a Nikon F3, this is the first place I would always look).
+They sell a lot on Ebay too. [http://www.camleyphotographic.com](http://www.camleyphotographic.com)
 * **305C:** A wonderful Instagram presence and a reseller who prides themselves on their knowledge and high quality items.
 Stuff sells quick so move quick if you want to buy from them. [https://matthewtou.com](https://matthewtou.com)
 * **Skears Photographic (Northampton):** [http://www.skearsphoto.com](http://www.skearsphoto.com)
 * **Dale Photographic (Leeds):** [http://www.dalephotographic.co.uk](http://www.dalephotographic.co.uk)